ldci/redCV/README.md

 You must compile samples since red routines are required.
 ### NEW SEPTEMBER 21 2016

-Statitical functions are rewritten to be used with images and matrices.
+Statistical functions are rewritten to be used with images and matrices.

 rcvMinLoc and rcvMaxLoc functions added: Finds global minimum or maximum location in array.